asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 ### `servers` field

-With the `servers` field you can provide a map of different servers that define the network endpoints or brokers that applications can connect to for exchanging messages.
-It specifies the details necessary to establish a connection, such as the protocol, host, port, and additional connection options.
-You can accommodate different environments or deployment scenarios, such as production, staging, or development.
+The `servers` field allows you to detail a range of servers, outlining the network endpoints or message brokers to which applications can connect.
+That field includes vital connection information like protocol, host, port, and other options, facilitating connectivity across various environments such as production, staging, or development.

 Some of the fields of individual `servers` field are: